lirantal/express-version-route/README.md

 ![](https://pbs.twimg.com/media/DDcLgNQXkAARLIX.jpg:small)

-now just send an API request with the X-Api-Version HTTP header set to a valid version...
+now just send an API request with the X-Api-Version/Accept HTTP header or query string param set to a valid version...

 ## Usage